MikaelVallenet/gno/examples/gno.land/p/samourai/daokit/README.md

 }
 ```

+// TODO make this much simpler
 - The ``MembersStore`` can be created with ``basedao.NewMembersStore(...)``
 - The ``ProfileStringSetter`` and ``ProfileStringGetter`` are just here to set and get the profile of the DAO. could be the functions from the ``/r/demo/profile`` package for example.
 - The ``InitialCondition`` is meant to be attached to the default resources of the DAO.
 - The ``NoDefaultHandlers`` is just here to enable/disable the default handlers of the DAO.
 - ``NoCreationEvent`` will disable the event emitted when the DAO is created.

-# 4. Code example of a basic DAO
+# 4. Code Example of a Basic DAO

+// TODO add more comment
 ```go
 package daokit_demo